 A 'case manager' will lead any investigation.
-This will be the headteacher, or the chair of governors/Director of Education where the headteacher is the subject of the allegation.
+This will be the headteacher, or the Chair of Governors/Director of Education where the headteacher is the subject of the allegation or Lead of Alternative Education.
 The case manager will be identified at the earliest opportunity.